This post may contain affiliate links. Please see our disclosure policy.

 4. Rinse your baby’s hair with warm water and wash with a homemade baby wash.

-NOTES: If cradle cap comes back, repeat the process.
-Be very careful combing the cradle cap.
+Note: If cradle cap comes back, repeat the process.
+Be very careful when combing the cradle cap.
 The top of a baby’s head is very delicate; if your child shows any signs of discomfort or pain, stop immediately.

 Does it Hurt to Pick Cradle Cap?

-Picking your baby’s cradle cap will be so tempting but something you should not do.
+Picking your baby’s cradle cap will be so tempting, but it is something you should not do.
 Picking at it can irritate your baby’s skin and cause it to itch.
-Picking at it can pull hair out, cause pain, and rare cases, cause infection.
+Picking at it can pull hair out, and cause pain.

 It is best to leave it be until you plan to use coconut oil to loosen the scales first and then brush it out.